 The Husky’s thick coat means that he is not suited to a warm climate and will suffer if the weather is warm.

-- Eye disease: Goniodysgenesis / Primary glaucoma (G) (a painful and sight threatening disease) (annual testing); Hereditary cataract (HC) (annual testing)
+- Eye disease: Goniodysgenesis / Primary glaucoma (G) (annual testing); Hereditary cataract (HC) (annual testing)

-- Hip dysplasia (abnormality of the hip joints causing pain and disability) breed mean score 7.6 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 6.3 (parents should be lower)

 DNA Tests Available